org-formation/org-formation-cli/docs/articles/org-formation.md

 An Organization Binding can have the following attributes:

 - **Region** used to specify the region (or regions) this binding needs to create targets for.
 - **Account** used to include a specific account (or list of accounts) that this binding needs to create targets for.
-You can also use '\*' to specify all accounts expect for the master account.
+You can also use '\*' to specify all accounts except for the master account.
 - **IncludeMasterAccount** used to include the MasterAccount in the targets (when set to `true`) .
 - **OrganizationalUnit** used to include accounts from an Organizational Unit (or list of Organizational Units).
 - **AccountsWithTag** used to include all accounts that declare a specific tag in the organization file.